vukrosic/github.io/_posts/2014-3-3-Hello-World.md

 # Intuitive Understand Of Gradient Descent As Optimization Algorithm

-Gradient descent updates weights and biases so that the difference (loss) between the calculated output and the correct output gets smaller.

-For this we will need 2 functions.

 First, let's plot functions of our model's predicted outputs and the corrent outputs.